sarahlang9800/my-readme-generator/README.md

 ## Usage

-nothing
+Not much

 ## License

-this application is being run on APACHE_2.0 license
+this application is being covered under APACHE_2.0 license

 ## Test